hesuncho/Lexical-dispersion-in-English/README.md

 "cio.txt"

-The list of 325 CIO words collected from the CMU Pronouncing Dictionary, mentioned in the first paragraph of Section 4.1 (Data collection)
+- The list of 325 CIO words collected from the CMU Pronouncing Dictionary, mentioned in the first paragraph of Section 4.1 (Data collection)
-We collected English monosyllabic words with onset and coda (C1VC2), where C1 is not empty, V is /i:/ or /ɪ/, and C2 is an obstruent coda differing in voicing while sharing the same place of articulation (“CIO”).
+- We collected English monosyllabic words with onset and coda (C1VC2), where C1 is not empty, V is /i:/ or /ɪ/, and C2 is an obstruent coda differing in voicing while sharing the same place of articulation (“CIO”).
 The words were collected from the CMU Pronouncing Dictionary (American English, version 0.7b, 134,000 words) using R scripts.
 Homophones were treated as a single word.
-For example, leach/leech /li:tʃ/
-- lich /lɪtʃ/ was counted as one minimal pair rather than two.
+For example, leach/leech /li:tʃ/ and lich /lɪtʃ/ was counted as one minimal pair rather than two.
 There were 2,182 CVC words in the dictionary, from which 325 CIO words were collected for our analysis.

 "cio_results.xlsx"